In these lessons: Switchers

 switcher maps, and there's a bunch of different ID types to use.
 So

-this short little tutorial is basically a spreadsheet showing you the
+this spreadsheet shows you the

 other helpful info about each.
 Hopefully this will help you get a